davidmalcolm/texi2rst/output/c-language.rst

 standard version were referred to as :dfn:`C1X`.)

 By default, GCC provides some extensions to the C language that on rare occasions conflict with the C standard.
-C ExtensionsExtensions to the C Language Family.
+See :ref:`Extensions to the C Language Family <c-extensions>`.
 Use of the :option:`-std` options listed above will disable these extensions where they conflict with the C standard version selected.
 You may also select an extended version of the C language explicitly with